sawilove/pdf-zipper/README.md

 ## Notes

-- The script automatically excludes itself from the PDF
 - Very large files (>100KB) will be truncated in the output
 - The tool automatically downloads a monospace font for best results